gridbugs/ocaml-ecosystem-surprises/index.md

 post about the times while developing my library that I was surprised or confused or frustrated by something in the OCaml ecosystem that didn't "just work".

+Before we get into it do I need to point out that my day job is working on the dune build system.
+Despite being frustrated with the tooling at times I put up with it because I love programming in OCaml.
+I also love programming in Rust and use it for many personal projects.
+My comparisons between OCaml and Rust are mostly facetious.
+I know there are more people working on Rust than OCaml and it has momentum on its side being relatively young and hip.
+The opinions I express here are my own and not those of Tarides or the (other) dune developers.

 ## Linking Against Native Libraries

 My library makes noise by sending samples to the sound card